bueler/p4pdes/c/README.md

     $ make e
     $ ./e

-Tested with PETSc master branch (post 3.5).
+Tested with PETSc maint branch (at 3.6.0).